tbreeding/jira-mcp/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the `LICENSE` file for details.
-(Replace `[Your License Name]` with the actual license, e.g., MIT, ISC)
+This project is licensed under the MIT License - see the `LICENSE` file for details.